conda-forge/paraview-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `paraview, paraview-egl` can be installed with:
+Once the `conda-forge` channel has been enabled, `paraview` can be installed with:

 ```
-conda install paraview paraview-egl
+conda install paraview
 ```

 It is possible to list all of the versions of `paraview` available on your platform with: